Barclays investment bank revamp could mean staff cuts

 The future shape and size of the investment bank is seen as the most critical part of Chief Executive Antony Jenkins' review, as it contributes more than half of group profits but conducts the "casino" activities politicians and regulators are cracking down on.

-The British bank was fined $450 million in June for rigging Libor interest rates, which forced its chairman and chief executive to quit.
+The British bank was fined $450 million (280 million pounds) in June for rigging Libor interest rates, which forced its chairman and chief executive to quit.

 Barclays' reforms are not expected to be as radical as those of rivals UBS and Royal Bank of Scotland, who are pulling back sharply, but sources say tough choices loom.